f-mc2/zibaldetto/src/site/notes/On the groupoid picture of QM.md

 >The groupoid von Neumann algebra $\mathscr{V}_{\tau}(\Gamma)$ of $(\Gamma,[\tau])$ is the double commutant of $\Pi(\mathcal{A})$, while the reduced groupoid C*-algebra $\mathscr{C}_{\tau}(\Gamma)$ of $(\Gamma,[\tau])$ is the norm-closure of $\Pi(\mathcal{A})$.
 Clearly, these algebra sdepend on the explicit choice of $\tau$ in $[\tau]$.

+# Physical states

+A careful discussion of what a physical state is starting only from the notion of groupoid is still lacking.
+We are working on that.

+In order to proceed further and to train our intuition, let us see what happens when we start from the notion of states used in AQFT, namely, when states are considered as linear functionals on the algebra of the system.
+Since we are able to build a von Neumann algebra starting from a measured groupoid, this is a reasonable starting point.

+Since different measured groupoids may have isomorphic algebras, the algebra forgets about the groupoid and we would like to be able to "recover" the groupoid using suitable states on the algebra that, in a sense to be defined, "remember" the underlying groupoid.

+The driving example is borrowed from group theory, specifically, the idea of [function of positive type](https://arxiv.org/abs/1411.1304).

+Adapted to groupoids we have
+$$
+\int_{\mathbf{G}_{2}}\varphi(\alpha^{-1}\circ\beta)\,f(\alpha)\,\overline{f(\beta)}\,\mathrm{d}\nu^{x}(\alpha)\,\mathrm{d}\nu^{x}(\beta)
+$$